Joe Buck dreams of hustling women for fast cash. New York city has other ideas.

-After his grandmother dies, workshy Joe takes off for New York to seek his fortune.
+After his grandmother dies, workshy Joe heads for New York to seek his fortune.

 “There was no time for undressing.
 He took her immediately.
 The butler handed him a check, signed in a florid hand, on which the amount had been left blank for him to fill in as he chose.”

 But what makes Joe such an appealing character early on becomes a liability in the big city.
-He has no street smarts nor business sense, and is repeatedly made a fool of.
+He has no street smarts nor business sense, making him an easy target for scammers.

 Homeless, he squats in a condemned building with Ratso Rizzo, a guy who first scams him then pimps him out.